roots/docs/sage/deployment.md

 To deploy a Sage theme you'll need to make sure two things are covered:

-1. Run `composer install` from the theme directory on the remote server
+1. Run `composer install` from the theme directory on the remote server if you have Acorn installed in your theme directory
 2. Copy over built theme assets (the `public/` folder)

 Generate production ready assets with `yarn build`.

-## Server Requirements
+## Server requirements

 - WordPress >= 5.9
 - PHP >= 7.4